 By the 1990s all three tropes were so worn out that they just became mindless cartoonish stories like TOTAL RECALL, THE LAWNMOWER MAN, and the sequel sewage like the ALIEN and ROBOCOP dregs.
 Loyd Kaufman was making fun of them (TOXIC AVENGER, SURF NAZIS MUST DIE!).
 Fred Olen Ray was making fun of them (every Fred Olen Ray SciFi movie), and they were a staple of nearly every single made-for-Scifi-channel Dean Cain or Lorenzo Lamas movie shown after midnight (BOA, DARK DESCENT, DEEP EVIL).^

 So!
 Here we are in 2007!
 Frank Darabont rewrites Stephen King's THE MIST - one of the very few times that Stevie was able to get the science not only right, but entertaining as well.
 I'm a big King fan, but only for his supernatural Horror.
-Whenever he tries to attempt Science Fiction, he stinks on ice.
+Whenever he attempts Science Fiction, he stinks on ice.
 Remember THE STAND?
 Evil U.S. Government AND Evil Scientists!
-Brother!
+Bro-ther!

 On the plus side, this movie definitely has its THE THING moments.
-After the misstep of the bad cgi tentacles, all the other creatures look realistic, deadly, and horrifyingly ugly.
-Frank Darabont was terrified as a yute by an episode of Outer Limits that featured bugs with human like faces, and that carries over into the creature designs here.
+After the misstep of the bad cgi tentacles, all the other creatures (mostly practical effects or partially hidden by THE FOG) look realistic, deadly, and horrifyingly ugly.
+Frank Darabont was terrified as a yute by an episode of Outer Limits that featured bugs with human like faces (The Zanti Misfits), and that carries over into the creature designs here.
 Yes, Frank came so close.
 So wonderfully, terrifyingly close to John Carpenter's THE THING (which in my opinion is Science Fiction Horror Thriller perfection).

-Then came the clichés.
-The trouble with worn out clichés is that if they get too old, then they're just hack.
+The trouble with worn out clichés is that if they get too old, too used, then they're just hack.
 If they get beyond hack, then it's just pathetic.
 And I'm not talking about just the

 !!!UNFAIR RACIAL CLICHE ALERT!!!: